frankyeh/Practicum/wk2.md

 ### Anatomy

-- In DSI-Studio white matter atlas, pathways can be catogorized as 3 major types: commissural, association and prjoction pathways.
+- In DSI-Studio white matter atlas, pathways can be catogorized as 3 major types: commissural, association and prjection pathways.

     - Commisural pathways: anterior commissure and corpus callosum